-- a.
+a.
 After completion of the hearing, the Hearing Committee shall meet in closed session and prepare a written recommendation.
-Copies of the Hearing Committee chair's report shall be forwarded to the involved parties within five working days. - b.
-The student may request a reconsideration of the case in instances where he or she is dissatisfied with the decision of the Student Hearing Committee.
-The appeal must be made, in writing, within five working days, to the Senior-Vice President for Academic Affairs. - c.
-The Senior Vice President for Academic Affairs will review the complaint resolution and render a decision within five working days.
-The decision of the Senioir Vice President for Academic Affairs is final. - d.
-If the Senior Vice President for Academic Affairs is serving as a mediator in the case, then the President or his designee will review the complaint resolution and render a decision within five working days.
+Copies of the Hearing Committee chair's report shall be forwarded to the involved parties within five working days.

+b.
+The appeal must be made, in writing, within five working days, to the Vice President for Academic Affairs.

+c.
+The Vice President for Academic Affairs will review the complaint resolution and render a decision within five working days.
+The decision of the Vice President for Academic Affairs is final.

+d.
+If the Vice President for Academic Affairs is serving as a mediator in the case, then the President or his designee will review the complaint resolution and render a decision within five working days.
 The decision of the President is final.